flexycode/Artificial-Intelligence/README.md

 Research associated with artificial intelligence is highly technical and specialized.
 The core problems of artificial intelligence include programming computers for certain traits such as:

-*Knowledge
+* 💡 Knowledge

-*Reasoning
+* 💡 Reasoning

-*Problem solving
+* 💡 Problem solving

-*Perception
+* 💡 Perception

-*Learning
+* 💡 Learning

-*Planning
+* 💡 Planning

-*Ability to manipulate and move objects
+* 💡 Ability to manipulate and move objects

 ```bash
 This topic will take some update and patch note during this year 2024
 ```

-Knowledge engineering is a core part of AI research.
+### Knowledge engineering is a core part of AI research.
 Machines can often act and react like humans only if they have abundant information relating to the world.
 Artificial intelligence must have access to objects, categories, properties and relations between all of them to implement knowledge engineering.
 Initiating common sense, reasoning and problem-solving power in machines is a difficult and tedious task.

-Machine learning is also a core part of AI.
+### 🤖 Machine learning is also a core part of AI.
 Learning without any kind of supervision requires an ability to identify patterns in streams of inputs, whereas learning with adequate supervision involves classification and numerical regressions.

 Classification determines the category an object belongs to and regression deals with obtaining a set of numerical input or output examples, thereby discovering functions enabling the generation of suitable outputs from respective inputs.
 Mathematical analysis of machine learning algorithms and their performance is a well-defined branch of theoretical computer science often referred to as computational learning theory.